What Does an Assistant Controller Do?

 What you will do

-Under general direction of the VP, Finance, the Assistant Corporate Controller will manage and oversee the daily operations of the accounting department including:
+Under the general direction of the VP of Finance, the Assistant Corporate Controller will manage and oversee the daily operations of the accounting department including:

-Revenue recognition, Invoicing, Accounts payable/receivable, payroll, bank account reconciliations, journal entries & general ledger
+- Revenue recognition, Invoicing, Accounts payable/receivable, payroll, bank account reconciliations, journal entries, and general ledger

 Who you are